wAaron/atlas-examples/PythonAPI-MongoDB/README.md

 Step 1: Create a Consul Cluster
 -------------------------
 1. For Consul Template to work for with this setup, we first need to create a Consul cluster.
 You can follow [this walkthrough](https://github.com/hashicorp/atlas-examples/tree/master/consul) to guide you through that process.
-2. Once you have Consul up and running, you need to replace `<CONSUL_SERVER_IP>`  with the Private IPs of your Consul nodes in the `consul_client` upstart script.

 Step 2: Build an MongoDB AMI
 ---------------------